arrdem/microfiche/README.md

 **TL;DR** [Javadoc](https://docs.oracle.com/javase/9/javadoc/javadoc.htm) as data for Clojure.

-Developed as part of the [stacks](https://github.com/arrdem/stacks) project.
+This project is designed to feed Javadoc data into my [stacks](https://github.com/arrdem/stacks) project at some point in the future.

+The hope of stacks is that by getting all the entities related to the Clojure we write in a single namespace for convenience while writing documentation, we'll choose to write more of it and what we do write will be more usable by our peers because we'll choose to cross-reference because it's easy to do so.
+Or tools will be able to cross-reference for us.

-Provides an alternative to `clojure.java.javadoc` for finding & browsing Javadocs, as well as tools for screen scraping Javadoc HTML into more useful data structures.
+Provides an alternative to `clojure.java.javadoc` for finding & browsing Javadocs, as well as some experimental tools for screen scraping Javadoc HTML into more useful data structures.

 ## Demo: Finding & Browsing Javadocs